 This Fact sheet is about complaints about Planning Enforcement.
 It should be read together with our ‘How to Complain‘ webpage, available on the ‘Making A Complaint’ tab.

 The Council is the local planning authority for its area (in some areas this is a function of a National Park Authority).
 Planning authorities are responsible for making decisions and taking action about various planning matters.
 They have to work within the law, government guidance and the authority’s own policy.
-The Ombudsman may be able to help you with your complaint against a planning authority.
+We may be able to help you with your complaint against a planning authority.

 Quite a lot of development can take place without planning permission so a council may not be required to take action.